Welcome to peercollaboration.net the Home of PEER BUDDY OHIO

-School Counselor-Karen Brothers has worked in education for the past 35 years.
+Karen Brothers has worked in education for the past 37 years.
 She holds both a bachelors degree in Education and a Master of Arts in Curriculum and Instruction from The Ohio State University.
 Karen has also completed a Master of Science Degree in Education and Allied Professions from the University of Dayton.
-Karen’s experience includes 14 years in the classroom, 4 years as a middle school Guidance Counselor, and 17 years as a High School Guidance Counselor at Dublin Coffman High School.
-Karen established the program in Dublin over 19 years ago and continues to facilitate the program.
-Karen Lives in Dublin with her husband of 33 years and her two children.
-Her youngest, a son now 24-years old, was diagnosed with Autism at the age of 2.
-Karen’s daughter graduated from Wittenberg University and The Ohio State University.
-She is currently a Nurse Practitioner at Nationwide Children’s Hospital in the ENT department.
+Karen’s experience includes 14 years in the classroom, 4 years as a middle school Guidance Counselor, and 19 years as a High School Guidance Counselor at Dublin Coffman High School.
+Karen Lives in Dublin with her husband of 37 years.
+She has two children.
+Her youngest, a son now 26 years old, was diagnosed with Autism at the age of 2.
+Karen’s daughter is a Nurse Practitioner at Nationwide Children’s Hospital.

 Kristi Masters received her Bachelor of Arts degree from Emory University in Psychology and Educational Studies and received her Masters in Social Work from The Ohio State University.
 After graduate school, Kristi worked for 3 years at the Rosemont Center helping families and students enrolled in a day treatment program specific to addressing mental health needs.
-Kristi has worked for Dublin City Schools for the past 7 1/2 years as a School Social Worker.
+Kristi has worked for Dublin City Schools for the past 9 years as a School Social Worker.
 Kristi has been involved with Peer Collaboration as an advisor for its extracurricular club and as an instructor for the social skills class.
 She worked on the research team and helped organize the manual.